cmu-delphi/delphi-epidata/docs/api/v5-signals/nhsn.md

 ### Metric Definition

-All signals are raw weekly counts from source fields without smoothing or rate conversions:
+All signals are raw weekly counts from source fields.
+These correspond to column names in the original upstream CDC NHSN Hospital Respiratory Data release (see the [data dictionary](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Hospital-Respiratory-Data-HRD-Metrics-by-Ju/ua7e-t2fy/about_data)):
-- `confirmed_admissions_*`: jurisdiction-reviewed weekly admissions (`totalconf<pathogen>newadm`).
+- `confirmed_admissions_*`: weekly count of new patient hospital admissions with confirmed infection (columns `totalconf_<disease>_newadm`).
-- `hosprep_confirmed_admissions_*`: hospital-reported admissions prior to jurisdiction review (`totalconf<pathogen>newadmhosprep`).
+- `hosprep_confirmed_admissions_*`: weekly count of hospitals reporting confirmed admissions (columns `totalconf_<disease>_newadmhosprep`).
-- `inpatient_beds_*`: weekly average bed counts.
+- `inpatient_beds_*`: weekly average bed counts (columns `numinptbeds` and `numinptbedsocc`).

 ### Temporal Handling

-Each value covers one epiweek, labelled by its Saturday week-ending date.
+Each value covers a 7-day week (Sunday through Saturday), labelled by its Saturday week-ending date.

+The CDC publishes a preliminary weekly file about 4 days after the reference week ends, followed by a finalized file 2 to 3 days later.
+Both releases share the same signal names and are distinguished by publication date (`report_time`).
+Default snapshot queries return the latest finalized values, while earlier preliminary releases remain accessible by specifying a past `snapshot_date` or through the `/archive/` endpoint.

-### Geographic Aggregation
+### Geographic Handling

-The source file carries values for states (`state`), the nation (`nation`), and HHS regions (`hhs`), which Delphi reads directly.
-Census divisions (`census_division`) and census regions (`census_region`) are a plain sum of the member state values.
+The source file carries values for states (`state`), HHS regions (`hhs`), and the nation (`nation`), which Delphi reads directly.
+Census divisions (`census_division`) and census regions (`census_region`) are a plain sum of the member state values based on the [U.S. Census Bureau regions and divisions](https://www2.census.gov/geo/pdfs/maps-data/maps/reference/us_regdiv.pdf).

+Values are ingested directly or summed without imputation, so `fill_method` is always `source`.

 ---

 ## Relationship to V4

-The V4 `nhsn` source published the same admission counts for nation, HHS regions, and state.
+The V4 `nhsn` source published the same admission counts for state, HHS regions, and nation.
 What changed in V5:

-- V5 adds census divisions and census regions, summed from state values.
+- Expanded Geographies.
+V5 adds census divisions and census regions, summed from state values.
-- The CDC publishes a preliminary weekly file a few days ahead of the finalized file.
-V4 exposed the preliminary file as separate `_prelim` signals.
+- Preliminary Data.
+The CDC publishes a preliminary weekly file a few days ahead of the finalized file.
+V4 presented the preliminary file as separate `_prelim` signals.
 V5 writes both files to the same signal names, so the preliminary numbers appear as an earlier release and the finalized numbers supersede them on the next update.
 Read a past `snapshot_date`, or the `/archive/` endpoint, to recover the preliminary values.
-- V5 adds `inpatient_beds_ew` and `inpatient_beds_occupied_pct_ew`, which V4 `nhsn` did not carry.
+- New Signals.
+V5 adds `inpatient_beds_ew` and `inpatient_beds_occupied_pct_ew`, which V4 `nhsn` did not carry.

 ---